An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: The Stationary Action Principle with two families of trajectories

 for $j=1,\ldots,m$.
 Here, $\bm{K}_1$ and $\bm{K}_2$ are the generalized partial momenta, while $\bm{\Pi}_1$ and $\bm{\Pi}_2$ are their associated generalized pressure tensors, they are defined as

 \end{theorem}

-\begin{remark} The terms proportional to $\nabla\xi_j$ on the right-hand sides of eq.\eqref{eq:generic_system_K1_eq} and eq. \eqref{eq:generic_system_K2_eq} sum up to zero owing to eq. \eqref{eq:generic_system_xi_eq}, the remaining part of the right-hand sides also sum up to zero owing to their anti-symmetry, therefore the generic system ensures the conservation of the total momentum, $\bm{K}_1+\bm{K}_2$, in agreement with Noether's theorem. \end{remark}
+\begin{remark} The right-hand sides of eq. \eqref{eq:generic_system_K1_eq} and eq. \eqref{eq:generic_system_K2_eq} represent inter-phase momentum exchanges.
+These terms are in general not zero.
+However, the generic system ensures the conservation of the total momentum, $\bm{K}_1+\bm{K}_2$, in agreement with Noether's theorem and thus when summing eqs. \eqref{eq:generic_system_K1_eq} and \eqref{eq:generic_system_K2_eq}, their right-hand sides cancel each other out owing to eq. \eqref{eq:generic_system_xi_eq}. \end{remark}

 \begin{remark} When $\Lag_1$ and $\Lag_2$ do not depend on $\Dt^1\xi_j$ and $\Dt^2\xi_j$, eq. \eqref{eq:generic_system_xi_eq} yields an algebraic constraint instead of an evolution equation. \end{remark}